Geothermal power: Worldwide production

-The International Renewable Energy Agency has reported that 14,438 megawatts (MW) of geothermal power was online worldwide at the end of 2020, generating 94,949 GWh of electricity.
+The International Renewable Energy Agency has reported that 14,438 MW of geothermal power was online worldwide at the end of 2020, generating 94,949 GWh of electricity.
+In theory, the world's geothermal resources are sufficient to supply humans with energy.
+However, only a tiny fraction of the world's geothermal resources can at present be explored on a profitable basis.

-In 2021, the United States led the world in geothermal electricity production with 3,889 MW of installed capacity, a substantial increase from 2020 when it produced 2,587 MW.
-Indonesia follows the US as the second highest producer of geothermal power in the world, with 2,277 MW of capacity online in 2021.

 Al Gore said in The Climate Project Asia Pacific Summit that Indonesia could become a super power country in electricity production from geothermal energy.
-In 2013, India announced a plan to develop the country's first geothermal power facility in Chhattisgarh.
+In 2013 the publicly owned electricity sector in India announced a plan to develop the country's first geothermal power facility in the landlocked state of Chhattisgarh.

-Canada is the only major country on the Pacific Ring of Fire which has not yet developed geothermal power.
+Geothermal power in Canada has high potential due to its position on the Pacific Ring of Fire.
 The region of greatest potential is the Canadian Cordillera, stretching from British Columbia to the Yukon, where estimates of generating output have ranged from 1,550 MW to 5,000 MW.

+The geography of Japan is advantageous for geothermal power production.
+Japan has numerous hot springs that could provide fuel for geothermal power plants, but a massive investment in Japan's infrastructure would be necessary.

 Utility-grade stations

 The largest group of geothermal power plants in the world is located at The Geysers, a geothermal field in California, United States.
-As of 2004, five countries (El Salvador, Kenya, the Philippines, Iceland, and Costa Rica) generate more than 15% of their electricity from geothermal sources.
+As of 2021, five countries (Kenya, Iceland, El Salvador, New Zealand, and Nicaragua) generate more than 15% of their electricity from geothermal sources.

-Geothermal electricity is generated in the 24 countries listed in the table below.
-During 2005, contracts were placed for an additional 500 MW of electrical capacity in the United States, while there were also stations under construction in 11 other countries.
-Enhanced geothermal systems that are several kilometres in depth are operational in France and Germany and are being developed or evaluated in at least four other countries.
+The following table lists these data for each country: